strangeprogrammer/CS4900QuadraticSolve/src/README.txt

-parsing/	//Parses the given input and returns an error if it's invalid README.txt	//You're reading me right now! solver/		//The actual quadratic equation solver
+parsing/	//Parses the given input and returns an error if it's invalid README.txt	//You're reading me right now! solver/		//The actual quadratic equation solver input/		//Retrieves raw user input and converts it to a,b, and c values